junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 * **Asynchronous**

 The triggering task triggers its target GPU task when it reaches `InterProcessStimulus` and does not wait for the response from the triggered GPU task and finishes the remaining job.
 The asynchronous methodology described here can be modified according to the user's interpretation.

+This concept is used in two of the four execution cases introduced by a method, :ref:`method-task-execution-time`.

 |
 |